-1 Guidelines for the Provision of Relevant Services (Health and Related Services) The Guidelines establish a code of conduct, service standards and requirements for Registered Service Providers in relation to specific relevant services, and invoicing and billing requirements for registered service providers.
-NSW State Insurance Regulatory Authority NSW 2 Allied Health registration with NSW SIRA All AHPs must request approval to provide treatment in NSW and submit this to the insurer.
-NSW - State Insurance Regulatory Authority 3 Becoming a health provider with iCare NSW Explains the application process and ongoing requirements, including approval criteria and conditions of accreditation. iCare NSW
+Guidelines for the Provision of Relevant Services (Health and Related Services) NSW State The Guidelines establish a code of conduct, service standards and Insurance requirements for Registered Service Providers in relation to Regulatory specific relevant services, and invoicing and billing requirements Authority NSW for registered service providers.
+NSW - State Allied Health registration with NSW SIRA Insurance All AHPs must request approval to provide treatment in NSW and Regulatory submit this to the insurer.
+Authority Becoming a health provider with iCare NSW including approval criteria and conditions of accreditation.